viamrobotics/docs/docs/micro-rdk/base/_index.md

 # SMEs: Nick M., Gautham V.
 ---

+A base is the moving platform that the other parts of a mobile robot attach to.
+For more information and models supported by [the RDK (features provided by the full version of `viam-server`)](/internals/RDK/), see the [Base component](/components/base/).

 ## Supported Models

 For configuration information, click on the supported base model name: